cnrancher/docs/content/rancher/v2.x/cn/configuration/global/security/pod-security-policies/_index.md

     - You can override the default PSP by assigning a different PSP directly to the project.
 - Any workloads that are already running in a cluster or project before a PSP is assigned will not be checked if it complies with the PSP.
 Workloads would need to be cloned or upgraded to see if they pass the PSP.

-Read more about Pod Security Policies in the [Kubernetes Documentation](https://kubernetes.io/docs/concepts/policy/pod-security-policy/).
+了解更多 about Pod Security Policies in the [Kubernetes Documentation](https://kubernetes.io/docs/concepts/policy/pod-security-policy/).

 >**Best Practice:**
 >Set Pod Security at the cluster level.